Key takeaways

 If a court agrees you signed under duress, the contract is voidable.
 Remedies may include:

 - Rescission: The contract is canceled, and parties are returned to their pre-contract positions.
-In practice, you no longer have to perform obligations, and any exchanged benefits must be returned (restitution)
+You no longer have to perform obligations, and any exchanged benefits must be returned (restitution).

 - Damages: The wronged party may recover losses caused by the duress.
-If you suffered harm (e.g. paid out money under duress), courts can order the other side to give it back
+If you paid out money under duress, courts can order the other side to return it.

 - Injunctions: A court may bar enforcement of the agreement or specific terms if ongoing duress is at issue.

-- Reformation: In some cases, instead of voiding the entire deal, a court may revise the contract to remove the coerced terms or make it fair
+- Reformation: Instead of voiding the entire deal, a court may revise the contract to remove the coerced terms or make it fair.

 When courts don't step in